mobxjs/mobx/docs/refguide/observer-component.md

 ## When to apply `observer`?

-Rule of thumb is to use `observer` on every component in your application that is specific for your application.
+The simple rule of thumb is: _all components that render observable data_.
+If you don't want to mark a component as observer, for example to reduce the dependencies of a generic component package, make sure you only pass it plain data.

-With `@observer` there is no need to distinguish 'smart' components from 'dumb' components.
+With `@observer` there is no need to distinguish 'smart' components from 'dumb' components for the purpose of rendering.
+It is stil a good separation of concerns for where to handle events, make requests etc.
 All components become responsible for updating when their _own_ dependencies change.
 Its overhead is neglectable and it makes sure that whenever you start using observable data the component will respond to it.
+See this [thread](https://www.reddit.com/r/reactjs/comments/4vnxg5/free_eggheadio_course_learn_mobx_react_in_30/d61oh0l) for more details.

 ## `observer` and `PureRenderMixin`
 `observer` also prevents re-renderings when the *props* of the component have only shallowly changed, which makes a lot of sense if the data passed into the component is reactive.